 DH: Okay like this???
 I just discussed it briefly with Andy and he does not like the new parameter.
 He'll have a look over the weekend.
 Maybe we can just state that the model currently can't capture pyrite formation and let the non-oxidised H2S escape to the water-column!!??

+See above

 OLD: